treeverse/lakeFS/docs/deploy/aws.md

 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
 We will show you how to create a database on AWS RDS, but you can use any PostgreSQL database as long as it's accessible by your lakeFS installation.

-If you already have a database, take note of the connection string and skip to the [next step](#install-lakefs-on-ec2)
+If you already have a database, take note of the connection string and skip to the [next step](#install-lakefs-on-ec2){: .button-clickable}

-1. Follow the official [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html){: target="_blank" } on how to create a PostgreSQL instance and connect to it.
+1. Follow the official [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html){: target="_blank" .button-clickable} on how to create a PostgreSQL instance and connect to it.
-   You may use the default PostgreSQL engine, or [Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html){: target="_blank" }.
+   You may use the default PostgreSQL engine, or [Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html){: target="_blank" .button-clickable}.
 Make sure you're using PostgreSQL version >= 11.
 2. Once your RDS is set up and the server is in `Available` state, take note of the endpoint and port.

    ![RDS Connection String]({{ site.baseurl }}/assets/img/rds_conn.png)